-- 6B.2.1 Subdistrict A Age-Restricted Townhouse Dwelling Units - a) The maximum number of dwelling units that may be developed shall be 40 dwelling units, provided however that up to two additional dwelling units may be created as provided in Section 6B.2.4. - b) Permissible housing types shall be attached or detached townhouse dwelling units.
-Dwelling units shall be contained in groupings of one- to four-unit buildings. - c) Dwelling units shall be developed as an owner-occupied condominium. - d) Age-Restriction Occupancy of dwelling units shall be limited to any of the following: - 1.
+- 6H.2.1 Subdistrict A Age-Restricted Townhouse Dwelling Units - a) The maximum number of dwelling units that may be developed shall be 40 dwelling units, provided however that up to two additional dwelling units may be created as provided in Section 6H.2.4. - b) Permissible housing types shall be attached or detached townhouse dwelling units.
+Dwelling units shall be contained in groupings of one- to four-unit buildings; - c) Dwelling units shall be developed as an owner-occupied condominium. - d) Age-Restriction Occupancy of dwelling units shall be limited to any of the following: - 1.
 A person who is 55 years of age or older (an "Age-Qualified Occupant"); - 2.
 A spouse, under 55 years of age, of an Age-Qualified Occupant may reside in the Age-Qualified Occupant's unit; - 3.
 A spouse who survives an Age-Qualified Occupant may continue to reside in the Age-Qualified Occupant's unit; - 4.
-A spouse where the Age-Qualified Occupant has moved out of the unit and into a long-term care facility may continue to reside in the Age-Qualified Occupant's unit; - A child, brother, or sister of an Age-Qualified Occupant or spouse who is dependent upon said Age-Qualified Occupant or spouse may reside in the Age-Qualified Occupant's unit; and - 6.
-A paid caregiver providing medical or health care to an occupant who is permitted under this Section 6B.2.1 d) may reside in the Age-Qualified Occupant's unit. - Should the Age-Qualified Occupant predecease their spouse and resident dependent child, the spouse and dependent child may continue to reside in the Age-Qualified Occupant's unit.
+A spouse where the Age-Qualified Occupant has moved out of the unit and into a long-term care facility may continue to reside in the Age-Qualified Occupant's unit; - 5.
+A child, brother, or sister of an Age-Qualified Occupant or spouse who is dependent upon said Age-Qualified Occupant or spouse for daily care; and - 6.
+A paid caregiver providing medical or health care to an occupant who is permitted under this Section 6H.2.1(d). - 7.
+Should the age-qualified occupant predecease their spouse or dependent child, the spouse or dependent child shall be allowed to remain in their house for two years before having to vacate it (see Section 6F.6.4). - 6H.2.2 Subdistrict B Multi-Family Rental Housing Dwelling Units - a) The maximum number of units that may be developed shall be 110 dwelling units, with a mix of studios, one-, two-, and three-bedroom dwelling units; provided, however, that up to two additional dwelling units may be created as provided in Section 6H.2.4.

-6B.2.2 Subdistrict B - Multi-Family Rental Housing Dwelling Units
+b) Of the 110 dwelling units, 57 shall not be age-restricted and the remainder shall be age-restricted.

-- a) The maximum number of units that may be developed shall be 110 dwelling units, with a mix of studios, one-, two-, and three-bedroom dwelling units; provided, however, that up to two additional dwelling units may be created as provided in Section 6B.2.4. - b) Of the 110 dwelling units, 57 shall not be age-restricted and the remainder shall be subject to the Age-Restriction of Section 6B.2.1.d. - c) Permissible dwellings shall be one or more multi-family apartment buildings with associated underground or surface parking.
-An apartment building is a multi-story, multifamily building designed or intended or used as the home or residence of three or more households, each in a separate dwelling unit, living independently of each other and which have a common right in halls, stairways, parking, and common area amenities. - d) A pool, clubhouse, and other community facilities (such as but not limited to a community room, gym, library, business center, pet washing center, rooftop deck, maintenance building, trash/recycling facility) may be allowed as accessory uses, provided that such facilities shall not made be available to people other than residents of Subdistricts A and B and their visitors.
+- c) Permissible dwellings shall be one or more multi-family apartment buildings with associated underground or surface parking.
+An apartment building is a multi-story, multifamily building designed or intended or used as the home or residence of three or more households, each in a separate dwelling unit, living independently of each other and which have a common right in halls, stairways, parking, and common area amenities. - d) A pool, clubhouse, and other community facilities (such as but not limited to a community room, gym, library, business center, pet washing center, rooftop deck, maintenance building, trash/recycling facility) may be are allowed as accessory uses, provided that such facilities are shall not made be available to people other than residents of Subdistricts A and B and their visitors.

-6B.2.3 Existing Access Limitations
+6H.2.3 Existing Access Limitations

-The access limitations contained within Section 6A.3.3 shall apply to the MDZ3OD.
+The Aaccess Limitations contained within Section 6A.3.3 shall apply to the MDZ3OD.
 Vehicular access to the Residential Subdistricts and the McLean Institutional Subdistrict shall be via Mill Street, except in case of emergency access.
 Vehicular access to the Senior Living Subdistrict, the Research and Development Subdistrict, and the MDZ3OD shall be via Pleasant Street, except in case of emergency access.

-Shuttle bus access, however, may be allowed between Zones within the McLean District provided that the homeowner associations from each of the Zones that the shuttle bus passes through enter into a written agreement allowing such access.
+Shuttle bus access, however, shall may be allowed between Zones within the McLean District provided that the homeownership associations from each of the Zones that the shuttle bus passes through permits it to pass through.

-6B.2.4 Reuse of the Chapel Building
+6H.2.4 Reuse of the Chapel Building Existing Structures